influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 2015-08-18T00:00:00Z 24.972
 ```

-The query returns the area under the curve (in minutes) for the field values associated with the `water_level` field key and in the `h2o_feet` measurement.
+Returns the area under the curve (in minutes) for the field values associated with the `water_level` field key and in the `h2o_feet` measurement.
-It covers the [time range](/enterprise_influxdb/v1.9/query_language/explore-data/#time-syntax) between `2015-08-18T00:00:00Z` and `2015-08-18T00:30:00Z`, [groups](/enterprise_influxdb/v1.9/query_language/explore-data/#group-by-time-intervals) results into 12-minute intervals, and [limits](/enterprise_influxdb/v1.9/query_language/explore-data/#the-limit-and-slimit-clauses) the number of results returned to one.
+It covers the [time range](/enterprise_influxdb/v1.9/query-data/explore-data/#time-syntax) between `2015-08-18T00:00:00Z` and `2015-08-18T00:30:00Z`, [groups](/enterprise_influxdb/v1.9/query-data/explore-data/#group-by-time-intervals) results into 12-minute intervals, and [limits](/enterprise_influxdb/v1.9/query-data/explore-data/#the-limit-and-slimit-clauses) the number of results returned to one.

 ### MEAN()